 Prior to updating our website we went looking for ideas – from our competitors.

 It is hard to say what we gained from that experience because we were so taken back by the fact that not ONE of the 4 websites we visited posted their pricing – not one.
-Any reasonable person would have to question how window cleaning or pressure washing could be so complicated that you could not or would not post your prices.
+Any reasonable person would have to wonder how window cleaning or pressure washing could be so complicated that you could not, or would not post your prices.

 It is NOT complicated, unless you want it to be complicated for a reason.